loqalabs/loqa-skills/homeassistant-skill/INTEGRATION_GUIDE.md

 2. **Test Voice Command**:
    - Say "Hey Loqa, turn on the living room lights" to your voice relay
-   - Check the Loqa Observer timeline at `http://your-loqa-hub:5173`
+   - Check the Loqa Commander timeline at `http://your-loqa-hub:5173`
    - Verify the command was forwarded to Home Assistant

 3. **Verify Home Assistant Logs**: